ern0/youda/README.md

     http://localhost:8012/q=%s
     where "%s" is the variable name for the selected URL

 ## How to use ##
-  - start this script in a shell window
+  - start this script in a shell window: youda.py 8009 ~/Downloads/youtube
   - in your browser, right-click in a YouTube link and select custom context menu item you've added
-  - this script will catch the URL and pass it to youtube-dl
+  - this script will catch the URL and call youtube-dl with it
-  - do not abort the script until it finish
+  - do not abort the script until it finishes